 I take a slice of sourdough bread with Philadelphia cheese this fills me.

 I am experiencing ‘withdrawal’ similarly to alcoholics or drug addicts and it’s testing my willpower to the limit.

 Day 3 – Sunday

-What am I going to find to eat?
-I stash some GF biscuits and rice cakes in a plastic container just in case.
+I stash some sugar-free biscuits and rice cakes in a plastic container just in case.

-The VIP area has canapés and food that is cooked for you whilst you wait.
-There isn’t one item of food I can have save for a Chinese dumpling with the chicken and vegetables minus the dumpling.
+But, sadly for me, there isn’t one item of food I can have save for a Chinese dumpling with the chicken and vegetables minus the dumpling.

 Day 4 – Monday

 I am at home and relieved because I can cook at lunchtime and make something to eat.